-International Management Course at the Institute of Business and Accounting the International Management Course (IMC) at the Institute of Business and Accounting is an MBA program that measures up to global standards.
+International Management Course at the Institute of Business and Accounting

+E stablished at Kwansei Gakuin University in 2005, the International Management Course (IMC) at the Institute of Business and Accounting is an MBA program that measures up to global standards.
 The IMC emphasizes both individual and professional growth, and takes a balanced approach toward theory and practice.
-Small class sizes allow for close student-teacher interactions and personalized approaches that cater to each student's educational needs, as well as opportunities for students to build strong networks.
-The student body is also exceptionally diverse, with a

-7:1 ratio of international students to Japanese students. and nurtures active young people to become world citizens and leaders.
+Small class sizes allow for close studentteacher interactions and personalized approaches that cater to each student's educational needs, as well as opportunities for students to build strong networks.
+The student body is also exceptionally diverse, with a 7:1 ratio of international students to Japanese students. and nurtures active young people to become world citizens and leaders.